Electromagnetic Compatibility Regulations 2016

 • Equipment intended for use in commercial aircraft

-• Equipment covered by directives containing more specific EMC provisions (e.g. automobiles (2004/108/EC)
+• Equipment covered by regulations containing more specific EMC provisions (e.g. automobiles (2004/108/EC)

 • Weighing equipment (2004/22/EC)